yennanliu/CS_basics/doc/cheatsheet/trie.md

     def __init__(self):
         """
-        NOTE : we use defaultdict(Node) as our the trie data structure -> use defaultdict
+        NOTE : we use defaultdict(Node) as our trie data structure

+        -> use defaultdict
             - key : every character from word
             - value : Node (Node type)

-        and link children with paraent Node via defaultdict
+        and link children with parent Node via defaultdict
         """
         self.children = defaultdict(Node)
         self.isword = False